 The alphabetic system is efficient, 26 letters creating 44 phonemes in 144 combinations to form about half a million words in current use.
 The English alphabet includes 21 consonants; spoken English uses 24 consonant sounds, so the match between how we say a consonant and how we write it is generally predictable.
-The rich array of vowels poses particular problems: there are 20 spoken vowel sounds but only five vowel letters, for example, the long a sound is represented in a range of ways: e.g. ai, a-e, ea, ay, eigh.
+The rich array of vowels poses particular problems: there are 20 spoken vowel sounds but only five vowel letters.
+The long a sound, for example, is represented in a range of ways: e.g. ai, a-e, ea, ay, eigh.